21 May How to Avoid a Common Fertilizing Error

 - Know how many sq. ft. are in your lawn.
 This will direct how much fertilizer to purchase.
 If you do not know, a simple online tool you can use to determine approximately how many sq. ft. in your yard is the Area Calculator Tool.

-- Know how many sq. ft. can be treated by each bag of fertilizer.
+- Know how many sq. ft. can be treated by each bag or bottle of fertilizer.
 Most packaged fertilizer will state on the front label how many square feet can be treated by that sized package.

 The photo below is of a homeowner’s front yard who, because they saw they were going to run out of product, applied the last of their fertilizer in a haphazard pattern, resulting in dark green grass where the fertilizer was applied and light green where it was not.
 Knowing how much fertilizer you need, how many sq. ft. your yard is and setting your spreader correctly will prevent this from happening.

-Lawnifi does not rely on nitrogen alone to green up lawns.
+Lawnifi does not rely on nitrogen alone to green-up lawns.
 It incorporates iron and other micronutrients,

 Lawnifi is carbon-based, so it makes the nitrogen you do apply more effective by balancing C:N ratios,

-Nitrogen in the year-long Lawnifi program is a combination of quick release and slow release.
+Nitrogen in the year-long Lawnifi program is a combination of quick-release and slow-release.

 Subscribe to our e-newsletter below if you haven’t done so already to receive the latest updates from Sod University.